 Aside from the long stretch of lifeguard-patrolled beach, there is an impressive playground for kids, wood-burning barbeques, two bridges, showers, and toilets.

-This is the number one reason we need to head back to Whanganui.
-Famous for its art scene, we spent almost no time exploring any of the over 90 galleries.
+This is the number one reason we headed back to Whanganui.
+Famous for its art scene, we were glad to spend more time exploring any of the over 90 galleries.
 The best time to go is in March to enjoy the famous arts trail.

 Not only are there plenty of things to do in Whanganui, but each of the venues listed here is free to enter.